ljsummers/adventure-pp1/readme.md

 **Color Scheme**

-The website uses a palette of [summery/bright/fun colours](https://coolors.co/068d9d-fc7753-f6f7f8-dea54b) that can be linked to cocktails.
-The colour palette was created using the [Coolors](https://coolors.co/) website and was made with hero image in mind.
+The website uses a palette of [summery/bright/fun colors](https://coolors.co/068d9d-fc7753-f6f7f8-dea54b) that can be linked to cocktails.
+The color palette was created using the [Coolors](https://coolors.co/) website and was made with hero image in mind.

 **Typography**